 The Office of the Public Guardian and Trustee (OPGT):

-- manages financial decisions for adults who are mentally incapable
+- makes financial decisions for adults who have been found mentally incapable

 - protects the public’s interest in charities and dissolved corporations

-- provides other services to protect the financial and personal care of vulnerable Ontarians
+- provides other services to protect the financial, legal and personal care of mentally incapable Ontarians

-If you suspect that a vulnerable person is at risk of harm, abuse or neglect, call the OPGT’s Investigations line at
+If you suspect that a person may be incapable and at risk of harm, abuse or neglect, call the OPGT’s Investigations line at

 Learn about mental capacity, how it is evaluated, who evaluates it and how to appeal a finding of incapacity.